 6The LORD said to him further, “Put your hand into your bosom.”
 He put his hand into his bosom; and when he took it out, his hand was encrusted with snowy scales!a 7And He said, “Put your hand back into your bosom.”—He put his hand back into his bosom; and when he took it out of his bosom, there it was again like the rest of his body.—8“And if they do not believe you or pay heed to the first sign, they will believe the second.
 9And if they are not convinced by both these signs and still do not heed you, take some water from the Nile and pour it on the dry ground, and it—the water that you take from the Nile—will turn to blood on the dry ground.”

 10But Moses said to the LORD, “Please, O Lord, I have never been a man of words, either in times past or now that You have spoken to Your servant; I am slow of speech and slow of tongue.”
 11And the LORD said to him, “Who gives man speech?
 Who makes him dumb or deaf, seeing or blind?
 Is it not I, the LORD?
 12Now go, and I will be with you as you speak and will instruct you what to say.”
 13But he said, “Please, O Lord, make someone else Your agent.”b 14The LORD became angry with Moses, and He said, “There is your brother Aaron the Levite.
 He, I know, speaks readily.
 Even now he is setting out to meet you, and he will be happy to see you.
 15You shall speak to him and put the words in his mouth—I will be with you and with him as you speak, and tell both of you what to do—16and he shall speak for you to the people.
-Thus he shall serve as your spokesman, with you playing the role of Godc to him, 17and take with you this rod, with which you shall perform the signs.”
+Thus he shall serve as your spokesman, with you playing the role of Godc to him.
+17And take with you this rod, with which you shall perform the signs.”

 18Moses went back to his father-in-law Jetherd and said to him, “Let me go back to my kinsmen in Egypt and see how they are faring.”e And Jethro said to Moses, “Go in peace.”